Balghars are preschools for the underprivileged children providing them a nurturing and educational environment to study ahead.

 Started in 2004, Saath’s Balghars are affordable preschools for the urban poor that address the basic growth and development needs of children like: basic education, health, nutritional and recreation.
 The curriculum is designed by child psychologists with the assistance of teachers and experts.
 The teachers are regularly kept abreast with latest trends through refresher training.
 These teachers also visit the homes of the students regularly for understanding the background of the child and updating parents on their progress.
 Parent – Teacher meetings are organised on regular basis too to provide continual feedback and also address any queries from the parents.
 The target impact groups for balghars are children between the age group of 3 to 5 years belonging to the socio – economically vulnerable section of society.

-Saath has 7 Balghars in Juhapura area of Ahmedabad.
-Since 2004, 2,226 children have passed through Balghars and after passing have been enrolled in formal schools.
+Saath has 7 Balghars in Juhapura and 1 Balghar in Vatva area of Ahmedabad.
+Since 2004, 3,279 children have passed through Balghars and after passing they have been enrolled in formal schools.

 To reach out to children of other slum areas as well and also help the government in capacity building of their Aanganwadi’s.